percona/psmdb-docs/source/kmip.rst

         - Description
       * - --kmipServerName
         - string
         - The hostname or IP address of the KMIP server.
+As of version 5.0.9-8, multiple KMIP servers are supported as the comma-separated list, e.g. ``kmip1.@example.com,kmip2.example.com``
       * - --kmipPort
         - number
         - The port used to communicate with the KMIP server.
+When undefined, the default port ``5696`` will be used.
       * - --kmipServerCAFile
         - string
         - The path to the TLS certificate file.
 CA file is used to validate secure client connection to the KMIP server.
       * - --kmipClientCertificateFile
         - string
-        - The path to the client certificate file.
-The database server uses the client certificate file to authenticate the KMIP server.
+        - The path to the PEM file with the KMIP client private key and the certificate chain.
+The database server uses this PEM file to authenticate the KMIP server.
-      * - --kmipClientKeyFile
-        - string
-        - The path to the KMIP client private key.
       * - --kmipKeyIdentifier
         - string
         - Mandatory.
 The name of the KMIP key.
 If the key does not exist, the database server creates a key on the KMIP server with the specified identifier.